NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             option can be found on the “Settings” box on the Resource definition page.

-            .. rubric:: What is NOAA RDHPCS preferred container solution?[\ `edit </index.php?title=FAQ&action=edit&section=47>`__\ ]
+- What is NOAA RDHPCS preferred container solution?[\ `edit </index.php?title=FAQ&action=edit&section=47>`__\ ]
                :name: what-is-noaa-rdhpcs-preferred-container-solutionedit